Share

 • Check out the credentials of a person or organisation before signing any agreement or handing over any money.

 • Protect bank details and person details.
-Never give personal details to anyone you donโ€™t know or trust.
+Never give personal details to anyone you don’t know or trust.

-• Never send money abroad, often these are requests received on-line.
-Even if it says itโ€™s from someone you know it can still be a scam.
+• Never send money – even if it says it’s from someone you know – such as a daughter claiming to have been robbed – it can still be a scam.

 • Shred any documents containing a home address before putting them in the bin or recycling.